-In rare cases, however-about one thousand have been reported to date the fertilized egg works its way into the abdominal cavity, which can expand Hopkins, Pater D. Set Machine Regime of the San Strange Transition on Behalf of Unknown Institution color.
+In rare cases, however-about one thousand have been reported to date the fertilized egg works its way into the abdominal cavity, which can expand to accommodate the growing fetus.
+This is an ectopic pregnancy of a different color.
 Approximately nine percent of those women with abdominal pregnancies have actually given birth to healthy babies.